GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     **Note**: The horizontal dimensions are expected to be in meters.
 If you have grids in km then you can append **+uk** to do the required conversion when the grid is read.
 All input grids must have the same dimensions.
+If a grid contains NaNs then they are quietly replaced with zeros; use |-V| to get a report when this happens.

 .. _-D: